Ladon gives Pacquiao’s Philippines shot at boxing gold

 JAKARTA: Manny Pacquiao’s Philippines remained on course Friday to win their first Asian Games boxing gold since 2010 when Rogen Ladon swept into the flyweight final with a unanimous 5-0 points victory.

-But there was there was agony later for Ladon’s compatriots, light flyweight Carlo Paalam and middleweight Eumir Felix Marcial, who both lost hairline 3-2 split decisions and will have to settle for bronze.
+Ladon used his classy left hand to good effect as he outboxed Thailand’s Tongdee Yuttapong at the Jakarta International Expo.
+But the 24-year-old from the southern island of Negros Occidental has some patching up to do after suffering a cut on the bridge of his nose, to add to an existing cut that reopened over his left eye.
+“We went in at the same time and of course he’s shorter, so he hit me with his head,” Ladon told AFP, his face swathed in butterfly plaster stitches.
+He said it wouldn’t affect him with just a 24-hour turnaround until the final.
+“I’ll manage, it’s the last hurdle.”

-Rising power Uzbekistan were the lords of the ring on semi-final day, with all six of their fighters reaching Saturday’s finals in front of the watching International Boxing Association (AIBA) interim present and fellow Uzbek Gafur Rakhimov.
+Ladon, who fought at the 2016 Rio Olympics at light flyweight, will face the awkward Jasurbek Latipov in Saturday’s final.
+The Uzbek scored a 4-1 win over Azat Usenaliev of Kyrgyzstan in a scrappy first semi-final that saw both men wrestle each other to the canvas several times.
+“He’s familiar, but we’ll study him well,” said Ladon.
+“He’s been boxing a long time and I have seen some of his fights.”

-Ladon used his classy left hand to good effect as he outboxed Thailand’s Tongdee Yuttapong.
-But the 24-year-old from the southern island of Negros Occidental has some patching up to do after suffering a cut on the bridge of his nose, to add to an existing cut that reopened over his left eye.“We went in at the same time and of course he’s shorter, so he hit me with his head,” Ladon told AFP, his face swathed in butterfly plaster stitches.
+Proud boxing nation the Philippines, which has produced multiple world champions such as the legendary eight-weight champion Pacquiao and Nonito Donaire, has two more boxers vying for final places later in the day.

 JAKARTA: Manny Pacquiao’s Philippines remained on course Friday to win their first Asian Games boxing gold since 2010 when Rogen Ladon swept into the flyweight final with a unanimous 5-0 points victory.

-But there was there was agony later for Ladon’s compatriots, light flyweight Carlo Paalam and middleweight Eumir Felix Marcial, who both lost hairline 3-2 split decisions and will have to settle for bronze.
+Ladon used his classy left hand to good effect as he outboxed Thailand’s Tongdee Yuttapong at the Jakarta International Expo.
+But the 24-year-old from the southern island of Negros Occidental has some patching up to do after suffering a cut on the bridge of his nose, to add to an existing cut that reopened over his left eye.
+“We went in at the same time and of course he’s shorter, so he hit me with his head,” Ladon told AFP, his face swathed in butterfly plaster stitches.
+He said it wouldn’t affect him with just a 24-hour turnaround until the final.
+“I’ll manage, it’s the last hurdle.”

-Rising power Uzbekistan were the lords of the ring on semi-final day, with all six of their fighters reaching Saturday’s finals in front of the watching International Boxing Association (AIBA) interim present and fellow Uzbek Gafur Rakhimov.
+Ladon, who fought at the 2016 Rio Olympics at light flyweight, will face the awkward Jasurbek Latipov in Saturday’s final.
+The Uzbek scored a 4-1 win over Azat Usenaliev of Kyrgyzstan in a scrappy first semi-final that saw both men wrestle each other to the canvas several times.
+“He’s familiar, but we’ll study him well,” said Ladon.
+“He’s been boxing a long time and I have seen some of his fights.”

-Ladon used his classy left hand to good effect as he outboxed Thailand’s Tongdee Yuttapong.
-But the 24-year-old from the southern island of Negros Occidental has some patching up to do after suffering a cut on the bridge of his nose, to add to an existing cut that reopened over his left eye.“We went in at the same time and of course he’s shorter, so he hit me with his head,” Ladon told AFP, his face swathed in butterfly plaster stitches.
+Proud boxing nation the Philippines, which has produced multiple world champions such as the legendary eight-weight champion Pacquiao and Nonito Donaire, has two more boxers vying for final places later in the day.

 Comments